 A lantern that packs like a pancake.
 Whether you're sitting on the patio at a home rental, camping, or just enjoying some wine after sunset, this clever little light source—a little over 4 inches across—is brilliantly portable.
 Inflate it and it's a lantern; once you let the air out, it's only an inch tall so it fits nearly anywhere in your luggage.
 The LEDs can light an area of up to 150 square feet for up to 12 hours, can get wet, will flash if you need to attract attention, and store solar power so you don't even need batteries.
 You can choose from eight colors, too.

 Foldable Travel Hangers, $8

 Really smart, right?
 These foldable travel hangers come in sets of two.
 You'll never look like a schlub again, and your giftee never needs to know how cheap they were.
 Winning!

 When it comes to airline luggage fees, every ounce counts.
 If you plan to buy any souvenirs on your trip, you need to make sure purchases won't put you over the limit.
-This easy-to-use Balanzza Rechargeable Travel Scale weighs bags up to 100 pounds (44kg) by hanging them on its hook, and it can be recharged by Micro USB.
+This easy-to-use Etekcity Travel Scale weighs bags up to 110 pounds (49kg) by hanging them on its hook, and runs on lithium batteries.
 We guess you could use it in the produce aisle, too, if you want funny looks from the locals.

 Frommer's Guidebooks—It's Our 60th Anniversary!